followmyutopia/devextreme-documentation/concepts/50 VS Integration/1 Design-Time Features/Design-Time Features.md

-To [implement a view in a DevExtreme SPA Framework-based application](/Documentation/Guide/SPA_Framework/Views_and_Layouts/#Define_a_View), define the view's HTML markup, apply style sheets and implement a function that returns the view's ViewModel.
+﻿To [implement a view in a DevExtreme SPA Framework-based application](/Documentation/Guide/SPA_Framework/Views_and_Layouts/#Define_a_View), define the view's HTML markup, apply style sheets and implement a function that returns the view's ViewModel.
 DevExtreme comes with the **View Designer** that helps you design view markup easily and quickly.
 To open the **View Designer**, change the View's *.html* file extension to the *.dxView* extension and double-click the file.

 [note]If you create an application using [DevExtreme project templates](/Documentation/Guide/VS_Integration/Project_Templates/), HTML view files will already have the *.dxView* extension.